Find Your Perfect School

 Endicott College believes in putting learned skills to practice.
-With this, all Endicott students are required to complete an internship, following a distinctive four-year program.
+With this, an Endicott student is required to complete an internship, following a distinctive four-year program.
 According to Endicott College, this program ensures their graduates’ employment after graduation.

-Endicott students gain experience at the start of their college life.
+An Endicott student can gain experience at the start of their college life.
 First-year students and sophomores at Endicott College must complete a 120-hour internship each year.
 This type of internship is more exploratory and is influenced more by the student’s interests.

 Additionally, students must complete a semester-long internship in their junior year and 14 weeks of full-time work in their senior year.
-This scheme allows the students to apply their learned skills in a professional setting fully.
+This scheme allows the a student to apply their learned skills in a professional setting fully.

 Endicott College has also partnered with the Washington Institute and the New York Film Academy for those interested in learning various majors, including media and performing arts.
-Endicott guides their Career Center, and students may connect with some alumni for mentorship.
+Endicott guides their Career Center, and a student may connect with some alumni for mentorship.

 Be on the Lookout